-- using a VARTA counsellor to discuss options and any concerns - writing a letter including non-identifying information e.g. medical, cultural, hobbies, personality, which will be provided to the applicant by a VARTA counsellor - corresponding without revealing identifying information about yourself via the letterbox/email service or by a non-identifying email address - using the VARTA donor-linking intermediary support service to begin contact.
-This could potentially include a facilitated meeting with a VARTA counsellor present to support you - lodging a contact preference statement specifying your chosen method of contact or if you wish to have no contact with them - not consenting to any information being released at all.
+- using a VARTA counsellor to discuss options and any concerns - providing non-identifying information e.g. medical, cultural, hobbies, personality - corresponding without revealing identifying information about yourself via the letterbox/email service or by a non-identifying email address - using the VARTA donor-linking intermediary support service to begin contact.
+This could potentially include a facilitated meeting with a VARTA counsellor present to support you - lodging a contact preference statement specifying your chosen method of contact or if you wish to have no contact with them - · not consenting to any information being released at all.